Major in Psychology (Bachelor’s)

 - Apply the “5 Pillars” of psychology: biological, cognitive, developmental, social/personality, and mental/physical health.

-- Prepare for careers in diverse industries or advanced studies in clinical psychology or other graduate programs.
+- Prepare for careers in counseling, social work, or industrial psychology as well as advanced studies in clinical psychology or other graduate programs.

 - Learn asynchronously with the same experienced faculty who teach on campus.